GibbonEdu/docs/content/developers/core-concepts/testing.md

 Gibbon uses [PHPUnit](https://phpunit.de/) and [Codeception](https://codeception.com/) for automated testing, introduced in v14.0.00.
 Both testing frameworks can be installed and configured to run in your localhost.

+> Note: Our refactoring efforts are ongoing, and the code coverage for automated tests is not all-encompassing.
+A passing test does not guarantee a working codebase: please always test manually too.

 ### PHPUnit ###
 PHPUnit tests can be run with the `phpunit .` command in the /tests folder